Achenkirch at lake Achensee

 From a 5-star hotel to quality-approved specialist family-run accommodation, through to a farmstead – this picturesque village on the northern banks of the Achensee will win you over on every level.

-Situated at around 930 metres altitude, this extensive town land area extends right to the German border, which is just a 15 minute toll-free journey by car.
+Situated at around 930 metres altitude, this comprehensive town land area extends right to the German border, which is just a 15 minute toll-free journey by car.

-Famous artists, in particular writers such as Ludwig Steub, Peter Rosegger and Ludwig Ganghofer, enjoyed the special atmosphere of this well-known holiday destination at the turn of the century, hence Achensee became a popular summer holiday destination.
+Famous artists, in particular writers such as Ludwig Steub, Peter Rosegger and Ludwig Ganghofer, enjoyed the special atmosphere of this well-known holiday destination at the turn of the century, hence Achensee became a popular summer resort.

 These days Achenkirch is popular in both winter and summer alike, since skiers strike it rich here as much as cross-country hikers.

-The particularly snow-assured Christlum-Lifts (snow-making facilities in the ski area) provides inspiration with the extensive range it offers skiers, snowboarders and children.
-On 60 kilometres of slopes every cross-country skier will find their very own favourite routes, while horse-drawn carriage rides, winter hikes, snow-shoe tours, toboggan runs and much more turn a winter holiday into a real ‘winter fairy tale’.
+The particularly snow-assured Christlum-Lifts (snow-making facilities in the ski area) inspire with an comprehensive range for skiers, snowboarders and children.
+On 53 kilometres of slopes every cross-country skier will find his very own favourite routes, while horse-drawn carriage rides, winter hikes, snow-shoe tours, toboggan runs and much more turn a winter holiday into a real ‘winter fairy tale’.

 One of the two golf courses in the region is located in Achenkirch.
 The 9-hole course at Posthotel Alpengolf is situated directly on a charming high plateau in the town and provides particularly good conditions for beginners.